Special feature: Easily understand air pollution

 The influence of cold on air quality

-When it's cold, we more distinctly perceive the smell of exhaust pipes and chimneys.
+When it is cold, we perceive the scents of exhaust pipes and chimneys more clearly.
 Does this mean that this pollution is more present, or just more visible?

 The answer to this question is a bit of both.
-By a phenomenon of temperature inversion, the pollution will find itself "blocked" on the surface and will be more difficult to disperse.
+Through a temperature inversion phenomenon, the pollution will become “blocked” on the surface and will be more difficult to disperse.

 The cold therefore promotes air pollution.